The geometric distance and binary orbit of PSR B1259-63: Observations and data reduction

 Using the LBA, we made eleven observations of \psrb\ over a 4.4-year period, sampling more than one full 1236-day binary orbit, as detailed in Table~\ref{tab:obslog}.
 The trajectory of \psrb\ on the sky is made up of the proper motion, parallax and orbital signatures, all of which we aimed to sample during our astrometric campaign.

 The LBA typically observes in three to four week-long sessions each year.
 However, to sample the maxima and minima of the parallax ellipse and the epochs closest to periastron passage, it was necessary to schedule a few of our epochs in out-of-session observing runs with a reduced number of stations.
 Operational constraints at the Parkes 64-m telescope (limited receiver changes) and Tidbinbilla (availability in between Deep Space Network observations) meant that these telescopes were not available for all observations, even in-session.
 As a consequence, our array varied significantly between epochs (Table~\ref{tab:obslog}), leading to differences in {\it uv}-coverage and resolution.
-The frequency setup also varied between epochs, according to what mode could be accommodated at the time of each observation, as detailed in Table~\ref{tab:obslog}.
-We observed in dual polarisation in all cases.
+The frequency setup (bandwidth and central frequency) also varied between epochs, according to what mode could be accommodated at the time of each observation, as detailed in Table~\ref{tab:obslog}.
+Our central frequency ranged from 8.425--8.477\,GHz, and we observed in dual polarisation in all cases.